Underground Locating & Detection

 Electromagnetic Pipe and Cable Locating Effectiveness:

 • Effective for utilities that are either carrying electricity or are metallic and capable of having an electrical field induced within them.
-This can be done through passive mode.
+This can be done in passive mode.

-• Second mode of operations is Active mode.
-Through this mode the metallic utility is energized by a separate transmitter which induces an electrical field in into the target utility.
+• The second mode of operation is active mode.
+Through this mode, the metallic utility is energized by a separate transmitter, which induces an electrical field in the target utility.
 This induction can be completed by directly connecting to the utility or a tracer wire.

 • Alternative technique using a Sonde.
-During this practice, the Sonde is pushed through a clay, concrete, or a PVC pipe and the location of the Sonde is tracked and marked.
-This method is works when you have an access point and pipe is clear of debris.
+During this practice, the Sonde is pushed through a clay, concrete, or PVC pipe, and the location of the Sonde is tracked and marked.
+This method works when you have an access point and the pipe is clear of debris.

 Electromagnetic Pipe and Cable Locating Non-Effectiveness:

-• Non conductive materials, clay, PVC, concrete and no tracer wire is found.
+• Non conductive materials such as clay, PVC, concrete, and no tracer wire are found.

 • Non conductive pipes filled with debris where Sonde can be pushed through.

-• Non conductive pipes with severe angles and laterals where Sonde track through.
+• Non conductive pipes with severe angles and laterals where Sonde tracks through.

 Ground Penetrating Radar (GPR)

-The ground Penetrating Radar (GPR) is one of the latest technique utilized in the location of underground utilities.
-A GPR signal is sent into the ground via a transmitter.
-Some portion of the signal will be reflected from the metallic or non-mettalic utility which is recorded with a receiver.
+Ground Penetrating Radar (GPR) is one of the latest techniques utilized in the location of underground utilities.
+A GPR signal is sent to the ground via a transmitter.
+Some portion of the signal will be reflected from the metallic or non-mettalic utility that is recorded with a receiver.

 Sonde Locators

-Sondes are used to locate nonmetal sewer pipes, storm drains and conduits.
-Sondes also are used to locate cast iron drain pipe.
+Sondes are used to locate nonmetal sewer pipes, storm drains, and conduits.
+Sondes also used to locate cast iron drain pipes.
 A sonde is a small radio transmitter inserted into a pipe.
 Once inside, a conventional pipe locator is used to locate the sonde.
 The pipe’s position is then marked on the ground.
-The sonde is pushed further into the pipe, the receiver relocates the sonde and the pipe’s position is again marked.
+The sonde is pushed further into the pipe, the receiver relocates the Sonde and the pipe’s position is again marked.
 This process is repeated until the desired section of pipe is traced.
 Another option is to have a plumber snake the pipe.
 We can attach a transmitter to the snake and trace the line from the signal the snake emits. more

-Deliverable results can range from a simple marking on the ground surface, PDF report with images and line overlay, CAD drawing or a geo-referenced aerial imagery that document the survey results.
-Any depth estimates should be considered approximations as they are derived solely from the non-intrusive equipment. more
+Deliverable results can range from a simple marking on the ground surface to a PDF report with images and a line overlay, a CAD drawing, or geo-referenced aerial imagery that documents the survey results.
+Any depth estimates should be considered approximations, as they are derived solely from the non-intrusive equipment. more

 Bess Downloads